kalsan/compony/doc/guide/basic_component.md

 label(User.first, format: :short) # This returns the short version "John Doe".
 ```

-It is important to note that since your label block takes an argument, you must provide the argument when reading the label (exception: if the component implements the method `data` returning an object, the argument can be omitted and the label block will be provided that object).
+It is important to note that since your label block takes an argument, you must provide the argument when reading the label.
 Only up to one argument is supported.
+Typically, label blocks of all [resourceful components](/doc/guide/resourceful.md) take 1 argument while all others take 0.

 Here is an example on how labelling looks like for a component that is not about a specific object, such as an index component for users: